drhsqlite/fossil-mirror/www/gitusers.md

 on [Git’s `rev-parse` feature][grp] — will vary depending on the state of your local reflog.

-You may have noticed the difference between my story’s final command and the one given on Stack Overflow: `--first-parent` versus `--no-merges`.
-As far as I can tell, the SO answer is wrong, a conclusion I came to while writing this case study and finding that the command didn’t do what the SO answer claimed it did.
-None of the other answers on that page give the `--no-merges` option, either.
-This is one of the sneaky problems with complicated commands: people copy them around from place to place without trying to understand them first, so errors propagate.
+The date we’re using is simply our attempt to produce an example that always points at the same merge commit.
+As I write this, it’s pointing at [this one][gmc], but this is my third attempt: prior examples (2020-04-12 and 2020-03-12) broke for no obvious reason, suggesting that a given date in the above command isn’t always guaranteed to give the same commit.
+These example dates are far enough back in history that I doubt this is due to history rewriting.
+My pet hypothesis is that Git isn’t always traversing the log strictly in date order, and the order of entries in the log can shift about from one clone to the next, so the commit “before” a given date might differ from one to the next.
+If that’s true, then even the second command isn’t wholly reliable.

 You may be asking with an exasperated huff, “What is your *point*, man?”
 The point is that the equivalent in Fossil is simply:

-        fossil up 2020-03-12
+        fossil up 2020-03-17

-…and the commit will *always* be the one closest to the 12th of March, 2020, no matter whether it’s a fresh clone or a stale one because of Fossil’s autosync feature.
+…which will *always* give the commit closest to the 17th of March, 2020, no matter whether you do it on a fresh clone or a stale one because of Fossil’s autosync feature.
+Because this uses a SQLite indexed “`ORDER BY`” query, the answer won’t shift about from one clone to the next.

 In Git terms, Fossil’s “reflog” is always complete and up-to-date.